KxSystems/docs/docs/ref/fill.md

 ---
-title: Fill operator, fills keyword – replace nulls in a vector | Reference | KDB-X and q documentation
+title: Fill operator, fills keyword – replace nulls in a vector | Reference | kdb+ and q documentation
 description: Fill is a q operator that replaces nulls in a vector. fills is a q keyword that replaces nulls in a vector with preceding non-nulls.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---